softwareCobbler/luceedebug/readme.md

 #### Mapping Paths with `pathTransforms`

-`pathTransforms` maps between "IDE paths" and "CF server paths".
+`pathTransforms` maps between "IDE paths" and "Lucee server paths".
 For example, in your editor, you may be working on a file called `/foo/bar/baz/TheThing.cfc`, but it runs in a container and Lucee sees it as `/serverAppRoot/bar/baz/TheThing.cfc`.
 To keep the IDE and Lucee talking about the same files, we need to know how to transform these path names.

 Currently, it is a simple prefix replacement, e.g.: